awostenberg/Fury/README.md

 ###How to build and run

+####Install Runtime
 This runs on Mac, Linux and Windows.
 Tested on Mac and Ubuntu.

-On Linux you'll need to apt-get install [Mono](http://www.mono-project.com/Main_Page) -- the .NET runtime, as described next:
+On Mac and Linux you'll need [Mono](http://www.mono-project.com/Main_Page) -- the .NET runtime required by F#.
+For Linux use apt-get install as described  [here](http://fsharp.org/use/linux/)

+Note: for Ubuntu, not having access to [trust/universe](http://packages.ubuntu.com/trusty/fsharp) I used the Ubuntu software center GUI installer on the two packages mono-complete and fsharp .

 ####Build
-0. apt-get install mono-complete
-0. From the Ubuntu software center GUI install "fsharp" -  [trusty/universe](http://fsharp.org/use/linux/)
 0. git clone this repo and cd into Fury/
 0. xbuild Fury.sln